irmb/virtualfluids/docs/pages/Build-and-Run.md

 ```

+### Result files

 The result files of this simulation are usually stored in: `./output/`
 The result files of VirtualFluids are mostly in [VTK](https://kitware.github.io/vtk-examples/site/VTKFileFormats/) format.
-These files can be visualised with the free software [Paraview](https://www.paraview.org/).
+These files can be visualized with the free software [Paraview](https://www.paraview.org/).

 The CPU part generates a set of multiple output directories in the prescribed output path.
 The flow fields can be found in the _mq_ directory.
-To view the flow fields, it is most conveniant to open the _mq_collection.pvd_ file in Paraview.
+To view the flow fields, it is most convenient to open the _mq_collection.pvd_ file in Paraview.
 The _bc_ directory contains the boundary condition information, the _geo_ directory contains information on the geometry of the flow domain and the _blocks_ directory contains the block grid.

 A GPU computation generates a the time series of output files directly in the output path.
 In Paraview these time series can be read directly.